 Carand Burnet is a writer, visual artist, and musician.
-Her poetry and essays have been featured in Crazyhorse, Gulf Coast, jubilat, and is forthcoming in Tongue: A Journal of Writing & Art.
-Previously, her writing has been listed as a notable in the Best American Essays.
+Her poems and essays have been featured in Crazyhorse, Gulf Coast, jubilat, Tongue, and was previously listed as a notable in the Best American Essays.
 She is the author of the chapbook Henhouse (Projective Industries Press).
-Burnet is finishing a creative nonfiction book about Martha’s Vineyard poet Nancy Luce titled Poor Little Hearts.
-She is the 2018 Millspace Arts & Culture Laureate of Newmarket, NH.

 Work Available to Read Online